velocitylabs-org/turtle/HOW_TO_TURBO.md

   "description": "Describe your package here",
   "type": "module",
   "author": "Stefano Imparato <stefano@velocitylabs.org>", //only if you're me
-  // if applciable, in the case of configs, these are useless "scripts": {
+  // if applicable, in the case of configs, these are useless "scripts": {
     // tsc-alias might not be always necessary "build": "tsc -b && tsc-alias",